elekto-io/docs/content/en/docs/Getting started/configuration.md

 **APP_URL**

 *Optional* URL of the Elekto instance.
-Used by some uwsgi and/or Nginx configurations.
+Used by some uWSGI and/or Nginx configurations.
 Not used internally by Elekto.

 Example: `http://elections.knative.dev`

 **APP_PORT**

-*Optional* Used in some uwsgi start scripts, and when running Flask in standalone mode.
+*Optional* Used in some uWSGI start scripts, and when running Flask in standalone mode.
 Port on which to serve Elekto.

 Example: `5000`